Blog

 Post-Arrival Residency Process

-If UK citizens plan to stay in the country for more than >6 months, they need to get TIE (Tarjeta de Identidad de Extranjero) upon arrival in the country.
+If UK citizens plan to stay in the country for more than six months, they must obtain a TIE (Tarjeta de Identidad de Extranjero) upon arrival.
 It’s a mandatory biometric residency card for expats who want to stay in Spain for a long.
 It’s valid for 1–5 years, depending on visa type.
-To apply for this card, applicants should go through the next steps:
+To apply for this card, applicants should go through the following steps:

 1. Register locally (empadronamiento).